mkobuolys/dartpad-workshop-segmented-state/src/handle_error_state/instructions.md

-# Rendering _error_ state
+# Render _error_ state

 The last workflow to handle is the _error_ state.
-In case of a data loading error, it would be nice to show a `SnackBar` with the error message that is stored in the `ShapeDataException` object.
-Is it hard to implement?
+In case of a data loading error, it would be nice to show a `SnackBar` with the error message stored in the `ShapeDataException` object.
+Is it complex to implement?
 Not at all!

-## Using the `error` property
+## Use `error` property

-Firstly, we must "upgrade" the `BlocBuilder` widget and replace it with `BlocConsumer`.
+Firstly, "upgrade" the `BlocBuilder` widget and replace it with `BlocConsumer`.
 The main difference between these two widgets is that `BlocConsumer` additionally exposes a listener that could trigger an action on state change.
-Showing a `SnackBar` is a side action that happens on error, thus it makes sense to use listener for that:
+Showing a `SnackBar` is a side action that happens on error.
+Thus, it makes sense to use a `listener` callback of `BlocConsumer` for that.

+Check if the error property is not `null` inside the listener.
+If there is an error in the state, create a `SnackBar` and show it in the UI for 2 seconds:

 ```
 class ShapeView extends StatelessWidget {